jitendra-2006/DSA/README.md

 # DSA
-In this repository i will do all the work of dsa
+In this repository i will do all the work of dsa in python